ikelax/mensa-bot/MANUAL_TESTS.md

 # Manual tests

-Because the unit tests do not the Telegram based functionality, the following manual tests should be done if (large) changes to the codebase are made.
+Because the unit tests do not cover the Telegram based functionality, the following manual tests should be done if (large) changes to the codebase are made.

 | Action                                                             | Expected result                                                      |
 | ------------------------------------------------------------------ | -------------------------------------------------------------------- |